You searched for ""

 Fleas Puppies can arrive with fleas or pick them up from other animals.
 Regular treatment eliminates the problem.
 Prescription medications are usually more effective than shop products and often also cover other risks like skin and ear mites and ticks.

-Animal Trust Puppy Starter Pack
+Animal Trust Starter Pack

 If you choose Animal Trust to care for your new puppy, we offer a money-saving starter pack to give your puppy the best start in life while keeping treatment affordable for you.
 It includes: • Primary Vaccination Course: Two injections to protect against common diseases. • Parasite Treatment: Three months' worth of treatment with Simparica Trio. • Additional Wormer: A wormer to cover tapeworms and the roundworm cover provided by Simparica Trio. • Microchipping: If your pet still needs to be microchipped.
 This package ensures your pet receives the recommended vaccinations, parasite control, and identification to help give it the best start in life.